Anikesh5/R-Scripts/README.md

 # R-Scripts
-The feed for the scripts are the values which is provided on the basis of di or tri-nucleotide featured models.
-Nucleotide sequesces are analysed using those models.
+The feed for the scripts is the values which are provided based on di or tri-nucleotide featured models.
+Nucleotide sequences are analysed using those models.
 Those values are used to do several calculations and plot accordingly where the scripts are utilized.